XenotropicDev/TheOracle2/README.md

 ## Joining the bot to your discord server
 To add TheOracle to a discord server click [this link](https://discord.com/api/oauth2/authorize?client_id=704480988561932389&permissions=431644532800&scope=bot%20applications.commands) and then select the server you wish to add the bot to.

-If you need a discord server for your game you can use [this link](https://discord.new/hevebmEhcjCa) to get started with a prexisting discord server template.
+If you need a discord server for your game you can use [this link](https://discord.new/hevebmEhcjCa) to get started with a preexisting discord server template.

 ## Other features
 #### Recreate message: